smowden/meteor-ansible/README.md

 - client_max_body_size

 Notes:
-ssh agent forwarding slow, disable and use git key for faster deploy
+ssh agent forwarding is slow when cloning a repo, disable and use git key for faster deploy